 Chatteris operates 3 core English Development Programmes for schools:

-Each programme will be further outlined in more details to share the good practices and developments they have made this year.
+Each programme will be further outlined in more detail to share the good practices and developments they have made this year.

 Duties of CNETs in schools